daniel-rajakumar/NVim_Java_Highlighting/README.md

 Note:
+    This is only tested on:
+    - Arch linux
+    - Neovim (hopefully its work on vim)

 this is a very basic syntax highlighting. but it does it job right :)
 have fun java programming guys! :)